zhoujingya/mojo/stdlib/docs/style-guide.md

 #### File license header

-Every file in the open source Mojo standard library should begin with the Every file in the open source Mojo standard library should begin with the following license information header:
+Every file in the open source Mojo standard library should begin with the following license information header: